7 Essential Tips to Maintaining a Healthy Scalp

 2. Maintain the Moisture Level

 Most of the common scalp problems are the result of dry skin at the scalp.
 This is exaggerated by dehydrated tissue.
 When you are showering, try to avoid proposing or scope to hot water when you can.
 Instead, try to use lukewarm water to rinse your hair, which allows more of the natural sebum necessary for moisturising that issue to remain on your scalp.
 If you can, try to skip using the hairdryer and allow your hair to naturally dry.
 By air drying your hair, you will let your scalp to take a break from the drying heat of the hairdryer.
+When working properly, which it does for many people, the scalp has its own moisture content which is generally superlative to most products.
+Most conditioners will have ingredients that will leave a residue on the scalp, resulting in heaviness or oiliness to the hair soon after washing.

 3. Massage your Scalp